-When the older of Nancy's 2 daughters left for college, it was a relatively easy transition for Nancy, because her daughter attended a local college, just minutes away.
+When the older of Nancy's two daughters left for college, it was a relatively easy transition for Nancy.
+That was because her daughter attended a local college, just minutes away.

 "I missed her, but it wasn't a very big lifestyle change," she says.

 But when her younger daughter left a few years later to join the Air Force, Nancy's whole world seemed to turn upside down.
 "I fell apart," she says.
 "I was surprised by how hard it hit me."

 Specific circumstances vary from family to family and the feelings parents experience will also vary.
 Negative feelings may include:

 In some cases, parents may experience symptoms associated with clinical depression, including:

 People experiencing any of these symptoms for more than a few weeks should see their doctor.